Tankertang/cse15l-lab-reports/Week1LabReport.md

 Ctrl-D or
 Run the command `exit`
 ---
 After finishing using the bash terminal, we made a GitHub account to documents are work projects using MarkDown.
 [Here is a list of common MarkDown References](https://ucsd-cse15l-w23.github.io/week/week1/).
+Here is the [Link](https://github.com/Tankertang/cse15l-lab-reports/blob/main/yessir.md) to the website I made.